-When it comes to uploading music to YouTube, it’s important to ensure that the audio is of high quality and meets the platform’s standards.
+When it comes to mastering music to YouTube and Spotify, it’s important to ensure that the audio is of high quality and meets the platform’s standards.
 One of the common issues that YouTube creators face is normalization, which can lead to a loss of sound quality and overall poor listening experience for viewers.
 One way to avoid normalization is to properly master your song before uploading it to YouTube.
-In this article, we’ll discuss how to master a song and prevent normalization on YouTube.
+In this article, we’ll discuss how to master a song and prevent normalization on YouTube and Spotify.

 What is mastering?

 Mastering is the final step in the music production process, where a professional audio engineer fine-tunes and optimizes the audio mix to achieve the best possible sound quality.
-Mastering can involve a variety of techniques, such as EQ, compression, limiting, and stereo widening, to name a few.
+Mastering for Youtube and Spotify can involve a variety of techniques, such as EQ, compression, limiting, and stereo widening, to name a few.

 Why is mastering important?